Walt Disney Pictures: Film library

 The studio's first live-action film was Treasure Island (1950).
-Animated films produced by Walt Disney Animation Studios and Pixar are also released by Walt Disney Pictures.
+Animated films produced by Walt Disney Animation Studios and Pixar Animation Studios are also released by Walt Disney Pictures.
 The studio has released four films that have received an Academy Award for Best Picture nomination: Mary Poppins (1964), Beauty and the Beast (1991), Up (2009), and Toy Story 3 (2010).